A KNITTING BAG PARTY COSTUME

 She bought some pretty, but inexpensive cretonne and made her costume.
 It was cut somewhat on the bloomer plan, but very, very full.
 The short sleeves were also very full, and so arranged that they looked not unlike the side drapery, seen on so many of these popular bags.
 She gathered it about the neck with a standing ruffle, with ribbon bows on each shoulder like drawstrings.
 Then she did her hair in a big loose knot, stuck four or five knitting needles thru it, and there she was in a decidedly novel and quite up-to-date knitting bag costume.
 It did not take long to prepare it, nor was it an expensive variety of fancy dress, but it was much admired and so a great success.
 Colorado Springs [CO] Gazette 9 June 1918: p.
 23

-Mrs Daffodil’s Aide-memoire: Mrs Daffodil so wishes that she had a photograph of this novel and eccentric fancy-dress costume.
+Mrs Daffodil’s Aide-memoire: Mrs Daffodil has, at last, found an image of this novel and eccentric fancy-dress costume.
 The knitting needles would have proved useful as a weapon to ward off any unwanted suitors driven to madness by this provocative garment.
 This was obviously a frame-less, draw-string knitting bag.
 If any of Mrs Daffodil’s readers are knitters, perhaps they could make a version incorporating the more recognisable wooden rings or handles hanging down back and front.
 Bamboo rings and wooden handles are readily available at the needlework store.
 Add material from an old curtain, and hey presto! you are the perl of the ball!

 Crafting a costume based on a standing knitting bag will entail using one of those folding wooden laundry driers and is not recommended if one wishes to dance.

 Mrs Daffodil invites you to join her on the curiously named “Face-book,” where you will find a feast of fashion hints, fads and fancies, and historical anecdotes